lingliw/panTool/padocTool/input/includes/intro-to-azure.md

 One of the most basic things a cloud platform does is execute applications.
 Azure provides these options:

 1. Virtual Machines gives you control over your own virtual machine, including the operating system.
-2. Websites offers a range of applications, frameworks, and templates for you to build large, scalable web applications and presence websites quickly, and then efficiently manage development, test, and operations.
+2. Websites offers a range of applications, frameworks, and templates for you to build large, scalable web sites and presence websites quickly, and then efficiently manage development, test, and operations.
 3. Cloud Services is a platform-as-a-service (PaaS) option tuned to create highly scalable and fault resistant applications, but with more flexibility than Websites.

 Each of the Azure execution models has its own role to play.